HB1BBS is a Packet Radio and Telnet Bulletin Board System that is hosted from the little village Ouwerkerk in The Netherlands.

 PSKreporter gathers receive data from as many active amateur radio stations as possible.
 With this data, users can compare propagation conditions on different bands, estimate the transmitting station’s signal range, or check the receivig characteristics of a station’s antenna.

 ACARS is a digital data link system for the transmission of messages between aircraft and ground stations, which has been in use since 1978.
 At first it relied exclusively on VHF channels but more recently, alternative means of data transmission have been added which have greatly enhanced its geographical coverage.
-There has also been a rapid trend towards the integration of aircraft systems with the ACARS link.
-Both have led to rapid growth in its use as an operational communications tool.

 Automatic Identification System (AIS) is an automated, autonomous tracking system which is extensively used in the maritime world for the exchange of navigational information between AIS-equipped terminals.
 Thanks to it, static and dynamic vessel information can be electronically exchanged between AIS-receiving stations (onboard, ashore or satellite)